deepganguly/azure-container-apps-mcp-sample/README.md

 - `to` (string): Target currency code

 ## License
 MIT

-## Usage Examples
-- "Save this FastAPI code as 'API Route' in python with tags: fastapi, web"
-- "Search for react snippets"
-- "Show me snippet 1"
-- "Get all JavaScript snippets"
-- "What languages do I have snippets for?"

 ## Key Features
 - **HTTP Transport**: Uses modern HTTP configuration
 - **Single Endpoint**: All communication through /mcp
 - **Standard Tools**: Test with curl, Postman, etc.
 - **VS Code Integration**: Natural language queries through Copilot

-This transforms VS Code into a personal code snippet manager!